Klinogicare® StarLab

 https://www.researchgate.net/file.PostFileLoader.html?id=53f3ce21d5a3f2ad308b4648&assetKey=AS%3A273581659885575%401442238358926

-Illustration for the biochemical markers of muscle damage study 1 Illustration for the biochemical markers of muscle damage study 2
+Figure from the study on biochemical markers of muscular damage 1 Figure from the study on biochemical markers of muscular damage 2

-The publication shows that muscle tissue may be damaged after intense prolonged training under the influence of both metabolic and mechanical factors.
-Serum enzyme and protein levels are considered markers of the functional state of muscle tissue.
+The publication shows that muscle tissue can be damaged after intense and prolonged training under the influence of both metabolic and mechanical factors.
+Serum levels of enzymes and proteins are considered markers of the functional state of muscle tissue.

-The most useful serum markers of muscle damage are named as creatine kinase, lactate dehydrogenase, aldolase, myoglobin, troponin, aspartate aminotransferase, and carbonic anhydrase CAIII.
+The most useful serum markers of muscle damage are creatine kinase, lactate dehydrogenase, aldolase, myoglobin, troponin, aspartate aminotransferase, and carbonic anhydrase CAIII.

-Key conclusion: blood and urine analysis provides a more complete picture of muscle condition and the level of muscle stress, and the assessment of protein and lipid oxidation markers may be useful for a more accurate quantitative evaluation of muscle stress after exercise.
+Main conclusion: blood and urine analysis provides a more complete picture of muscle status and the level of muscle stress; the evaluation of protein and lipid oxidation markers may be useful for a more precise quantitative assessment of muscle stress after training.

-Creatine phosphokinase and urea as biochemical markers of muscle injuries in professional football players
+Creatine phosphokinase and urea as biochemical markers of muscle injuries in professional soccer players

 Creatine Phosphokinase and Urea as Biochemical Markers of Muscle Injuries in Professional Football Players